What is Universal Credit?

 - To help claimants cope with managing their money on a monthly basis and paying their bills on time;

-- Advice will be offered online, by telephone, or face-to-face;
+- Online, by telephone, or face-to-face;

 - Alternative payment arrangements